The Step-By-Step Guide to SEO for Startups

 - Heading and Subheading: Not only using proper headings will make the content easier to read, it will also make it easier to sparse by search engines.

-Also, unless it’s absolutely necessary, avoid using sub-domains.
+Also, unless it’s absolutely necessary, avoid using sub-domains in your startup’s website setup.
 Google might recognize your subdomains as separate entities, and thus will require separate optimizations.
-It’s better to use subfolders in this case, if you still need the organization purpose.
+It’s better to use subfolders in this case, if you still need the organization’s purpose.

 Now that you’ve done the basics of on-site optimization, it’s time to start moving your focus off-site.
-Think of it this way: on-site SEO is, essentially, creating a content with the right focus keyword and proper structure.
-Off-site SEO, on the other hand, is putting your content out there and getting people to endorse your content in the form of backlink.
+Think of it this way: on-site SEO is, essentially, creating content with the right focus keyword and proper structure.
+Off-site SEO for startups, on the other hand, is putting your content out there and getting people to endorse your content in the form of backlink.

 - Collaborate with other websites on your niche/industry, the more influential they are, the better.